Shocking photos show 600+ Afghans crammed in fleeing US Air Force plane

 Shocking photos show 640 Afghans crammed into fleeing US Air Force plane

-On Sunday, as it became clear that Kabul would fall to the Taliban, nearly 650 Afghans packed onto the floor of a departing US Air Force transport plane, according to a shocking new photo.
+A new photo from the evacuation of Kabul reveals how nearly 650 Afghans were crammed onto one US Air Force transport plane in the scramble to escape the Taliban.

-The image shows roughly 640 Afghans who had been cleared to evacuate crammed inside the C-17 Globemaster II cargo jet, believed to be the most people ever inside such a plane and far more than the aircraft’s original designated load of passengers.
+The image from Sunday shows roughly 640 Afghans who had been cleared to evacuate crammed inside the C-17 Globemaster II cargo jet - far more than the aircraft’s designated load of passengers.

 “The crew made the decision to go,” a defence official told military news site Defense One, which obtained the image.
 “Approximately 640 Afghan civilians disembarked the aircraft when it arrived at its destination.”